-- Spirituality and Mental Health, held on August 29, 2013 at the Grove Community Church in Riverside. - Since meeting monthly, the committee was able to plan and execute another mental health awareness event, targeting Filipino Americans.
-On December 1, 2013, the AATF held a mental health presentation, provided by an RCDMH Clinical Therapist, entitled 'I Am Worth A Lot!: Self Care at the Forefront', which aimed to open the dialogue on mental health within the spiritual community, in a respectful, non-stigmatizing way.
-The audience was made up of about 50 members of the Filipino Ministry at St. Christopher Catholic Church in Moreno Valley. - Currently, the AATF is beginning to get ready to again participate in the Lunar Fest, which was held on January 25, 2014, as well as have been very involved in planning the Multicultural End-of-Year Event for Mental Health Administrators.
+Spirituality and Mental Health, held on August 29, 2013 at the Grove Community Church in Riverside.

+- Since meeting monthly, the committee was able to plan and execute another mental health awareness event, targeting Filipino Americans.
+On December 1, 2013, the AATF held a mental health presentation, provided by an RCDMH Clinical Therapist, entitled "I Am Worth A Lot!: Self Care at the Forefront", which aimed to open the dialogue on mental health within the spiritual community, in a respectful, non-stigmatizing way.
+The audience was made up of about 50 members of the Filipino Ministry at St. Christopher Catholic Church in Moreno Valley. - The AATF again participated in the Lunar Fest, which was held on January 25, 2014, as well as have been very involved in planning the Multicultural End-of-Year Event for Mental Health Administrators.